freeCodeCamp/open-data/database-dumps/README.md

 	* First iteration of the project accessible through BitTorrent, requires to get a BitTorrent client.
 Currently available at [Academic Torrents](http://academictorrents.com/details/030b10dad0846b5aecc3905692890fb02404adbf).
 The downloaded file name is `output.json`.
 	* Big dataset, requires around 4Gb of memory for the dataset only.

 * dataset: `outputsample.json`, json file, each nested list representing a user and having as elements objects of his/her activity; names of each object is the index of the record as found in the big dump.
-Example:
+ 	* a random sample of the previous dataset with a 1% of the data only for records with at least 3 datapoints; empty records or with less of 3 datapoints were excluded.
+Below example of format plus extraction code (Python 3):

 ```
 {1: [
   {